Ebanflo42/Persistence/README.md

 Matrix:

-1) Debug finding the image of one matrix in the basis of the kernel of another matrix - this appears to be causing the problem with simplicial homology over ther integers.

-2) Implement column eschelon form for integer polynomial matrices.
+See below for things that might need to be fixed in `Matrix.hs`.

 Simplicial Complex:

-1) Debug construction of the Vietoris-Rips complex.

-2) Continue debugging homology over the integers (probably requires fixing things in Matrix.hs).
+1) Continue debugging simplicial homology over the integers (probably requires fixing things in `Matrix.hs`).

 Persistence:

-1) Continue debugging the construction of the filtration and then move on to testing persistent homology over F_2.

-2) Investigate the second paper further to ensure a good understanding of how to calculate persistent homology over PID's then implement persistent homology over the integers.
+1) Debug persistent homology, may require fixing things in `Matrix.hs`.

 Testing:

-1) Make sure the expected output for the persistent homology test case is understood.
+1) Document the expected homology outputs for each of the point clouds.

 General:

 1) A more consistent, well-motivated, and concise philosophy for parallelism needs to be implemented.

-A good blog post on computing simplicial homology:
+#Learning about Topological Data Analysis

+Simplicial homology:

 https://jeremykun.com/2013/04/10/computing-homology/

-Papers for learning about topological data analysis:
+The Vietoris-Rips complex:

 https://pdfs.semanticscholar.org/e503/c24dcc7a8110a001ae653913ccd064c1044b.pdf

+Persistent homology:

 http://geometry.stanford.edu/papers/zc-cph-05/zc-cph-05.pdf

-Overview of SimplicialComplex
+#Overview of SimplicialComplex

 Simplicial complexes are represented as a pair.
 The first component is an integer indicating the number of vertices and the second is a list of arrays of simplices whose dimension is given by the index in the outer list +2.